 Inverness is a small city and after a busy time in London you’ll probably appreciate wandering around a compact place and having time to savor it.

-If you are picking up a rental car today then you might also want to include some different activities just outside of Inverness – depends on how energetic you’re feeling!
+If you are renting a car in Inverness, then after you’ve picked up your rental car then you might also want to include some different activities just outside of Inverness – depends on how energetic you’re feeling!

 Ideas for Inverness:

 - Do the river walk

 - Explore Inverness Castle

 - See where the Battle of Culloden happened

 - Explore Clava Cairns, an ancient stone circle